shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/1-business-continuity-issues.md

 ## Create a backup

-1. Sign in to the [Azure portal](https://portal.azure.com) using the credentials above, or if you'd like your own Azure subscription.
+1. Sign in to the [Azure portal](https://portal.azure.com) using the Azure credentials above or on the Resource tab, or if you'd like your own Azure subscription.

 1. Select the portal menu on the top left, select **Virtual machines**, and then select **VM1**.